KJCats/My-Notes/3 - Zettelkasten/Calculating your latitude.md

 ## At Day

 At day you need a stick that's put vertically into the ground.
 This is difficult on a ship, but better than nothing.
-Get the moment where the sticks shadow is the shortest, that
+Get the moment where the sticks shadow is the shortest, that's the local midday

 # References